Vertigo and Dizziness

 Scherer H

-blood flow in the vertebral artery.
-The afferent hyperactivity to the
+the vertebral artery.
+The afferent hyperactivity to the vestibular system

-vestibular system derives from a "circulus vitiosus" involving false posture, pain, joint
+derives from a "circulus vitiosus" involving false posture,

-dysfunction, which in turn exacerbates the false posture - and so on.
-This
+pain, joint dysfunction, which in turn exacerbates the false posture - and

-is to be observed in the joints CO/C1 and C1/C2 and their short muscles.
+so on.
+This is to be observed in the joints CO/C1 and C1/C2 and their

-This dysfunction of the upper cervical spine can be determined by exact
+short muscles.
+This dysfunction of the upper cervical spine can be

 especially those arising from benign paroxysmal positional vertigo and